MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/1-display-a-map/readme.md

 * Initializing the Google Maps map view using `mapsindoors.mapView.GoogleMapsView`.
 * Creating the main `mapsindoors.MapsIndoors` instance.
 * Adding a `mapsindoors.FloorSelector` control.
+* Using `mapsIndoorsInstance.goTo()` to pan and zoom the map to the selected location.
 * Handling map clicks to center the map on a clicked POI (location).

 ## Prerequisites